ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Progressing

-* Proficient in managing the most common presentations and conditions in primary care
+* Manages the most common presentations and conditions in primary care
 * Building skills in managing the less common presentations and conditions in primary care
 * Consults with and refers to specialist medical services as appropriate

 ##### Achieved

-* Proficient in managing common and less common presentations and conditions in primary care
+* Manages common and less common presentations and conditions in primary care
 * Knows when and where to seek further help or to refer when additional,  secondary and/or tertiary care is required

 #### 2.4 Provide longitudinal care, managing individual’s diverse range of problems across extended time periods